-Sometimes we face challenges which seem so big we can’t see any way around them.
+Sometimes we face challenges that seem so big we can’t see any way around them.
 Or we are just consumed or controlled by our situation.
-How would it feel for you to have someone walk alongside, listening without judgement and helping you to view your situation differently?
+How would it feel for you to have someone walk alongside you, listening without judgment and helping you to view your situation differently?

 Ever had a conversation with someone you trusted but found they shared some or all your conversation with others?
 You felt betrayed and exposed.

 How helpful would it be to talk with a professional who will keep what you share confidential and, more importantly, not judge or criticise you?
 Someone who’s there to listen to you with respect and help you to identify answers or options in the situation you’re facing.

 All ICF member coaches abide by ethical guidelines, with privacy and confidentiality between coach and client paramount.

 - How do I create an action plan?

 Coaches work with clients to assist them in reaching specific goals to enhance their growth and to move a client towards reaching his or her goals.
 The focus is on taking effective action by deciding steps to reach a goal.

 If having an action plan is necessary to overcome your challenge or to reach a goal; then working with a coach is going to get you there quicker.

 - Who can keep me accountable and on track to achieve my goals?